The Icelandic Haukadalsskógur Forest, Marteinshver hot spring, and a dip in Kúalaug hot pool

 By the road is Kúalaug which is suitable for bathing.

 Kúalaug hot pool

 There are 3 hot pools in this area, Kúalaug, Matarlaug, and Sokkalaug.
 Matarlaug is around 70 degrees C hot and Sokkalaug is around 25 degrees C hot, but Kúalaug has the perfect temperature of 38-40 degrees C.

 Kúalaug consists of 2 pools, one bigger and one smaller pool, which is surrounded by stones to define it.
-I have only had a foot-bath in it, but I think that it is big enough for 4-6 people to bask and enjoy.
+I have only had a foot bath in it, but I think that it is big enough for 4-6 people to bask in and enjoy.

 Kúalaug is right by the road before you reach Haukadalskirkja church and is easily accessible.
 There are no changing facilities though, so if you want to visit it, it would be best to wear your bathing suit inside your clothes and leave your clothes on the grass by the pool.

 Always wear a bathing suit when bathing in our hot pools, especially when they are right by the road like this one.

 The pool edges can become slippery in the rain and since it is a natural pool then there is vegetation at the bottom of the pool and it can become slippery.

 Always check the water temperature before entering natural hot pools; this is nature and the temperature can change.
 When I last visited this area in 2020 Kúalaug had got a lot of vegetation and did not look inviting to bathe in so I only took a footbath in the pool.